jcrossley3/lein-modules/README.md

 ## Example

-Hopefully, an example will clarify the above:
+Hopefully, a configuration example will clarify the above:

 ```clj
 (defproject org.immutant/immutant-modules-parent "1.0.3-SNAPSHOT"